-Until he was 14 years old, Cameron Beech of John Marshall High School never really had a high self-esteem.
+Until he was 14 years old, treatment Cameron Beech of John Marshall High School never really had a high self-esteem.
 He says that people were always putting him down and telling him he was not good at sports.
 “I never really believed in myself,” Cameron said.
 “I never had friends to tell me I should be the best that I could.”

 It all changed one summer when his travel baseball team, the 3D Boys Metro All-Star Team, was playing in the Richmond Metro City-Wide Tournament.
 His team was down 3-2 and he was all that was left between victory and defeat.
 Swinging “faster than ever before,” Cameron’s hit between center and left resulted in an inside-the-park homerun.
 This hit not only allowed his team to win the tournament, but it also showed Cameron that he was capable of extraordinary things.
 “I felt like that was the first time in life I actually accomplished something on my own,” he said.